praekeltfoundation/molo/docs/installation.rst

 Installation
 ============

 Molo requires `Python`_ (version 2.6 or 2.7) to be installed.
-This installation method also requires `pip`_.
-Both of these must be installed before following the installation steps below.
+This installation method also requires `pip`_ as well as `virtualenv`_.
+All three of these must be installed before following the installation steps below.

 Installing Molo
 ---------------